aomop/MacroIBI/FIELD_AND_APP_GUIDE_v2.md

 ## 1. Overview

-This guide explains how to collect, sort, identify, and score wetland macroinvertebrates using the MPCA protocol and the **MacroIBI R/Shiny application**.
-No prior R experience is required—this document walks you through installation and use of the app step-by-step.
+This guide explains how to collect, sort, identify, and score wetland macroinvertebrates using the MPCA protocol and the MacroIBI R/Shiny application.
+No prior R experience is required, this document walks you through installation and use of the app step-by-step.

 ---